AutoRail-AI/autorail-landing-page/ai-docs/content/landing-page-content.md

 ### Solution Flow Diagram

 **Concept Description:**
 A horizontal flow diagram showing the AutoRail transformation process.
-On the left, a code editor icon represents "Your Code" with file symbols suggesting vibe-coded output.
+On the left, a code editor icon represents "Your Code" with file symbols suggesting vibe-coded output from tools like Bolt, Lovable, or Replit.
 In the center, the AutoRail logo sits within a processing node, surrounded by subtle gear/automation iconography.
 On the right, a robust infrastructure stack shows databases, servers, and monitoring dashboards.
 Animated particles flow from code through AutoRail to infrastructure.

 **Alt-text:**
 ```